BackofenLab/IntaRNA/README.md

 This report barrier can be altered using `--outMaxE`.
 For suboptimal interaction restriction, please refer to [suboptimal interaction prediction](#subopts) section.

+If you are only interested in predictions for highly accessible regions, i.e. with a high probability to be unpaired, you can use the `--outMinPu` parameter.
+If given, each individual position of the interacting subsequences has to have an unpaired probability reaching at least the given value.
+This significantly increases prediction time but will exclude predictions where the formation of the interaction (intermolecular base pairing) replaces intramolecular base pairing (where the latter will cause low unpaired probabilities for the respective positions).

 Furthermore, the region where interactions are supposed to occur can be restricted for target and query independently.
 To this end, a list of according subregion-defining index pairs